martowe/stopSmokingApp/README.md

 # stopSmokingApp
 This Spring Boot application helps users track their progress in quitting smoking.
-It allows users to create a quit plan, track their savings, and monitor their progress towards various health milestones.
+It allows users to create a quit plan, track their savings, and monitor their progress towards various health milestones.All user data is persistently stored in a MySQL database.

 Backend: Spring Boot, Spring Data JPA, Hibernate, Spring Security, MySQL